 - Pipe blobs of ganache around the edge of the cake, allowing the chocolate to drip down the sides in varying amounts

-- Once the drips are complete you can cover the whole top of the cake with chocolate ganache it you like.
+- Once the drips are complete you can cover the whole top of the cake with the ganache if you like.
 Pipe the remaining ganache all over the top of the cake and use a palette knife to smooth it out.
 Put the cake in the fridge for 30 minutes for the ganache to set

 - Put the remaining buttercream into a piping bag with your chosen nozzle and pipe swirls all around the edge of the cake